 Hardness is an integrated measure of divalent metallic cations.
 Measuring hardness in source water provides an indication of whether water softening will be desirable either in drinking water processing or in the finished drinking water at the point of use.
-Table 19 below shows that hardness criteria were met in all samples in Zones 2 and 3, where hardness criteria have been adopted.
+Table 19 below shows that hardness criteria were met in all samples in Zone 3, but not in Zone 2.